redaphid/site/_outlines/engineering-your-way-to-shakespeare.md

       * Wouldn't do this at all if contracted to do this.

   * So, what did I do instead?
     * Focus on Lean Startup-esque principles of delivering.
+    * Almost content-free first post.
     * Moved my totally non-functional blog project to a different repo.
       * May use it as an example to go from CircleCI->Github pages.
     * Actually used Jekyll